article · Which certification is worth it?

 • BLS lists bachelor's degree as typical entry education for Data Scientists and Software Developers, while Computer and Information Research Scientists lists a master's degree.

-• The June 20, 2026 employer-language panel points AI/ML postings toward machine learning, Python, LLMs, AWS, SQL, PyTorch, OpenAI, and APIs; data-analyst postings lean toward SQL, Python, Tableau, Looker, Excel, and Power BI.
+• The June 20, 2026 small dated sample of public job postings points AI/ML postings toward machine learning, Python, LLMs, AWS, SQL, PyTorch, OpenAI, and APIs; data-analyst postings lean toward SQL, Python, Tableau, Looker, Excel, and Power BI.

 The quick answer: choose the program that matches the work